eray-mutabesha/Wallet-web-application/README.md

-# WALLET WEB APPLICATION DASHBORS
+# WALLET WEB APPLICATION DASHBORD

 # Description
 wallet web application is an intuitive web application designed to help you manage your personal finances.
 With features like expense tracking, income visualization, and interactive statistics, this app simplifies daily financial management.